calebstein1/simplang/README.md

 ## Usage

-Simplang uses registers to store variables, and by default there are 8 registers available.
+Simplang supports executing script files or operating as a repl interactively.
+To execute a script, run `simplang <script file>`, and to use the repl, just run `simplang` with no arguments.

-Here's an example Simplang file:
+Here's an example Simplang script:

 ```
 SIMPLANG